 Don’t miss an upcoming episode!
 Subscribe, download episodes, and review The Full-Time FBA Show:

 Your Amazon account health is very important to keep in good standing.
 Too many unresolved inauthentic complaints can lead to lower seller metrics (and cause you to miss out on buy box time) and even worse can lead you to a suspended Amazon account.

 I’m here to tell you that dealing with false inauthentic claims don’t have to sideline your Amazon business.
-My friend, Kim Coghlan, has created The FBA Seller’s Guide to Inauthentic Complaints.
+My friend, Kim Coghlan, has created Resolving Inauthentic Complaints: a complete guide for Amazon sellers.
 It’s an easy to follow course on the exact steps to take when dealing with inauthentic claims on Amazon.
 The course includes video walk-throughs, PDF downloadable worksheets, and everything else you need to know to properly remove these inauthentic complains from your account.

-The first module of the FBA Seller’s Guide to Inauthentic Complaints course is free to watch, but if you decide you want to invest in the full course, be sure to use the coupon code FULLTIMEFBA and you’ll get 25% off the cost.
+The Resolving Inauthentic Complaints: a complete guide for Amazon sellers course will give you the peace of mind knowing exactly what to do when the false inauthentic complaints start to hurt your Amazon seller account metrics.
+Be sure to use the coupon code FULLTIMEFBA and you’ll get 25% off the cost.
 I’ve gone through this course myself, and it opened up my eyes to exactly how to fix these issues when they come up and steps to lower the chances of inauthentic complaints from even happening in the future.